-b).
-During the fourth semester, the students of BTTM shall be required to undertake a study tour for a period of 6-9 days maximum to important tourist destinations, national or international, in order to gain insights into various aspects of tourism like tour planning and organizing, tour operation, experiencing travel, tourist attractions, products, destination management, and knowing the interrelationship between tourism and different industries.
-At least one leg of the journey must be by air to gain a primary knowledge of aviation and the airline industry, which students study in foundation, major, and minor courses.
+a).
+The students of BTTM shall be required to undertake a study tour, National/ Internationsl, during their third semester (considering the climate conditions and other academic activities, it may be changed to 4th semester) for a period of 6-9 days maximum to important tourist destinations, national or international, in order to gain insights into various aspects of tourism like tour planning and organizing, tour operation, experiencing travel, tourist attractions, products, destination management, and knowing the inter-relationship between tourism and different industries.
+At least one leg of the journey must be by air to gain a primary knowledge of aviation and airline industry which students' study in foundation, major and minor courses.
 The possibility of involving different modes of transportation in the package may be utilized.